antalf/subrip-ranger/README.md

 Command line tool to adjust slip and speed imperfections in SubRip format subtitle files.

-It cannot adjust single subtitle entry timeings, there are GUI tools for that.
+It cannot adjust single subtitle entry timings, there are GUI tools for that.

 # Usage